Dos Pilas: Known rulers

-B'alaj Chan K'awiil (Ruler 1) (c.
+Bʼalaj Chan Kʼawiil (Ruler 1) (c.
 648–692+) was born on 15 October AD 625.
 He claimed to be a member of the Tikal royal line.
 On Dos Pilas Panel 6 he names a king of Tikal as his father.
 He probably saw himself as the legitimate heir to the Tikal throne and defected from Tikal in AD 648 to found Dos Pilas as a rival kingdom under the overlordship of Calakmul.
-B'alaj Chan K'awiil is known to have taken two wives, one of them from the nearby Petexbatún kingdom of Itzan.
-His father was Kʼinich Muwaan Jol II, who was either the 23rd or 24th ruler in Tikal's dynastic line.
-A daughter of B'alaj Chan K'awiil, Wak Chanil Ajaw, left Dos Pilas to found a dynasty at Naranjo.
+Bʼalaj Chan Kʼawiil is known to have taken two wives, one of them from the nearby Petexbatún kingdom of Itzan.
+His father was Kʼinich Muwaan Jol II, who was either the 23rd or 24th ruler in Tikalʼs dynastic line.
+A daughter of Bʼalaj Chan Kʼawiil, Wak Chanil Ajaw, left Dos Pilas to found a dynasty at Naranjo.

-Itzamnaaj B'alam (c.
+Itzamnaaj Bʼalam (c.
 697) had a short reign.
-He was the son of B'alaj Chan K'awiil and his wife from Itzan.
+He was the son of Bʼalaj Chan Kʼawiil and his wife from Itzan.

-Itzamnaaj K'awiil (Ruler 2) (698–726), another son of B'alaj Chan Kawiil, was born in AD 673, probably in Calakmul during his family's exile after Dos Pilas was defeated by Tikal.
+Itzamnaaj Kʼawiil (Ruler 2) (698–726), another son of Bʼalaj Chan Kawiil, was born in AD 673, probably in Calakmul during his familyʼs exile after Dos Pilas was defeated by Tikal.
 His birth abroad seems to have been cause for embarrassment, with discrepancies in the calendar dates recorded on monuments likely to be the result of attempts to show that he was born in Dos Pilas itself.
 He reigned for 28 years.
 He died on October 726.
 A stele erected by his successor records that he was buried four days later, at night and within Dos Pilas.
 A tomb believed to be that of this king was found under Structure L5-1 in the site core.

-Ucha'an K'in B'alam (Ruler 3, "Master of Sun Jaguar") (727–741) seems not to have been a direct heir to the throne but rather a regent providing strong leadership while the heir was still a child.
+Uchaʼan Kʼin Bʼalam (Ruler 3, "Master of Sun Jaguar") (727–741) seems not to have been a direct heir to the throne but rather a regent providing strong leadership while the heir was still a child.
 Twenty years before his rise to the throne he was already a prominent figure in Dos Pilas, responsible for the capture of the lord of Tikal in AD 705 and being closely involved in rituals performed by the previous king.
-Ucha'an K'in B'alam took a wife from Cancuén, a city that controlled the upper reaches of the Pasión River.
+Uchaʼan Kʼin Bʼalam took a wife from Cancuén, a city that controlled the upper reaches of the Pasión River.
 "Master of Sun Jaguar" died in May 741, his death is recorded on Stela 1 at his twin capital of Aguateca where it is believed that he was buried, although his tomb has not yet been found.

-K'awiil Chan K'inich (Ruler 4) (741–761+) was installed on the throne of Dos Pilas in June of AD 741, 26 days after the death of "Master of Sun Jaguar".
+Kʼawiil Chan Kʼinich (Ruler 4) (741–761+) was installed on the throne of Dos Pilas in June of AD 741, 26 days after the death of "Master of Sun Jaguar".
 It is not known when he died but he was forced to flee Dos Pilas in AD 761 and was never mentioned again after that.